Proactive Conversational Assistant for a Procedural Manual Task based on Audio and IMU: Introduction

 \section{Introduction}

 Mental load caused by the complexity of procedural manual tasks often makes people feel incapable of performing the task, even if they have the required physical ability.
 In industrial jobs, this necessitates training for new employees, which interferes with the tasks of experienced employees.
 For a layperson, this necessitates choosing between professional help and a few tedious iterations of trial and error.
 Video-based conversational assistants are experiencing slow adoption due to the privacy-compromising and heavy compute demanding nature of video.
 On-device processing of video necessitates bulky hardware, while uploading it to the cloud for processing compromises user privacy.
-To address this, we propose a proactive real time conversational assistant that relies only on audio and Inertial Measurement Unit (IMU) inputs from the user's wearable device.
+To address this, we contribute: